sfergusond/Running2Win-Strava-Importer/README.md

 ### 1) Download the code
 [Click here to download the zip folder with the program files](https://github.com/sfergusond/Running2Win-Strava-Importer/archive/master.zip)

-### 2) Extract files into separate folder
+### 2) Extract files
-Double click on `Running2Win-Strava-Importer-master.zip` to extract all the files into their own folder.
+Double click on "Running2Win-Strava-Importer-master.zip" to extract all the files into their own folder (it'll be called "Running2Win-Strava-Importer-master").
 The folder should contain the following files:
 ![step1](https://github.com/sfergusond/imgdump/blob/master/step1.png?raw=true)

 ### 3) Install Python
 Click the link to the right to install Python (if you already have it, it must be at least Python3.7) ([Mac installer](https://www.python.org/ftp/python/3.8.3/python-3.8.3rc1-macosx10.9.pkg)).
 Then, run the installer. __While you're at this step, download Chrome on your computer if you haven't already, it is required for the program to work__

 ### 3) Run R2WImporter.py
-Right click on R2WImporter.py in folder from step 2.
+Right click on R2WImporter.py in the folder from step 2.
 Choose "Open With..." > "Python Launcher".
 A bunch of stuff will download.

 _If this doesn't work, follow the Windows instructions below from step 4._